Chart Color Schemes

 Thornton - Millers Forest is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Thornton-Millers Forest's dwelling structure, as per the latest Census, was 94.8% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.1% houses and 13.0% other dwellings.
-Home ownership in Thornton-Millers Forest was 23.9%, with mortgaged dwellings at 46.2% and rented ones at 29.9%.
-The median monthly mortgage repayment was $2,015, above Non-Metro NSW's average of $1,862.
-Median weekly rent in the area was $420, higher than Non-Metro NSW's $375.
-Nationally, mortgage repayments were higher at $2,015 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Thornton-Millers Forest's dwelling structures, as per the latest Census, consisted of 94.8% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.1% houses and 13.0% other dwellings.
+Home ownership in Thornton-Millers Forest stood at 23.9%, with mortgaged dwellings at 46.2% and rented ones at 29.9%.
+The median monthly mortgage repayment was $2,015, higher than Non-Metro NSW's average of $1,862.
+The median weekly rent in the area was $420, compared to Non-Metro NSW's $375.
+Nationally, Thornton-Millers Forest's mortgage repayments were higher at $2,015 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing